Austin-Daigle/Ebook-Reader/README.md

 # Command Line Java eBook Reader
 This is a simple Java-based command line eBook reader with a new excepts of public domain books comprising its contents.
-This program is meant to simulate a eReader and store with multiple user and management system for the interface and users.
+This program is meant to simulate a eReader and store with multiple user and management system for the interface and users, then choose the desired command(s) from the program.

 ## Demonstration Video:
 [Video](https://youtu.be/0eRMuplO510)